Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 Use of the module would consist of a few sequential steps:

-\begin{itemize} \item[] 1.
-Setting the voltage $V_{U/2}$ one half of the value of 1 in the desired numerical precision of the analog calculation module.
-This should be scaled to account for the voltage range constraints of the voltage source used to power the module. \item[] 2.
-Setting the voltage at the input $V_g$ and $V_a$ equal to $2gV_{U/2}$ and $2aV_{U/2}$ respectively. \item[] 3.
-Setting $V_x$ to a value close to $2(a-1)V_{U/2}$ and sweeping the voltage range between $V_x = 2(a-1)V_{U/2}$ to $V_x = V_a$.
-It is necessary to include the upper boundary of this range in the sweep. \end{itemize}
+Setting the voltage \(V_{\frac{U}{2}}\) one half of the value of 1 in the desired numerical precision of the analog calculation module.
+This should be scaled to account for the voltage range constraints of the voltage source used to power the module.